 - PIWIK_USER_PATH – override the default to relocate config and tmp files outside the web document root.
 This facilitates a “best practice” of preventing direct access to php files.
 It is also useful with shared hosting to separate shared code from user/account-specific configuration.
 The default is the same as PIWIK_DOCUMENT_ROOT.
 Note: open_basedir() restrictions may apply

 - PIWIK_INCLUDE_PATH – override the default to relocate files loaded by index.php and piwik.php (e.g., via include, include_once, require, and require_once).
 This facilitates a “best practice” of preventing direct access to PHP files.
 Default is the same as PIWIK_DOCUMENT_ROOT.

 Note: open_basedir() restrictions may apply

-Check out the user doc about calling Matomo (Piwik) Rest APIs, either using http requests or using the internal helper classes.
+Check out the user doc about calling Matomo (Piwik) Rest APIs using https requests.

 Use a custom plugin, or build your own

 Browse the Matomo (Piwik) Marketplace to find dozens of different product customisations.